melezhik/swat/README2.md

         }

-        # now we could use it in swat data file
+        # now we could use it in swat check list
         generator:  list()

-- **route based perl cleanup hooks**

-    Files located at `$route_directory/cleanup.pm`.

-    This hooks is similar to route based startup hooks but \`required\` _in the end_ of a swat test.

-## Bash hooks

-Similar to perl hooks bash hooks are just a bash files \`sourced\` _before compilation_ of a swat test.

-There are 4 types of bash hooks:

-- **project based bash hook**

-    File located at `$project_root_directory/hook.bash`.

-    Project based bash hooks are applied for every route in project and could be used for _project initialization_ procedures.

-- **route based bash hooks**

-    Files located at `$project_root_directory/$route_directory/hook.bash`.

-    Routes based bash hooks are route specific hooks and could be used for _route initialization_ procedures.

-- **global startup bash hook**

-    File located at `$project_root_directory/startup.bash`.

-    Startup hook is executed before swat tests gets compiled, at the very beginning, at could be used for _global initialization_ procedures.

-- **global cleanup bash hook**

-    File located at `$project_root_directory/cleanup.bash`.

-    Cleanup hook is executed _after swat tests are executed_, at the very end, and could be used for _global cleanup_ procedures.

-It is important to note that bash hooks are executed _after swat settings merge done_ , see  ["Swat Settings"](#swat-settings) section to get more about swat settings.

-## Predefined variables
+## Predefined hook variables

-List of variables one may rely upon when writing perl/bash hooks:
+List of variables one may rely upon when writing perl hooks:

 - **http\_url**
 - **curl\_params**
-- **http\_meth** - `GET|POST|HEAD`
+- **http\_meth**
 - **route\_dir**
 - **project**

-Another important thing about check lists is that internally they are represented as Test::More asserts:

 # Swat runner workflow

-This is detailed plan how swat runner execute swat test stories.
+This is detailed explanation of how swat runner compiles and then executes swat test stories.

 ## Swat to Test::Harness compilation

+One important thing about check lists is that internally they are represented as Test::More asserts.
 Swat parses swat stories and then creates a Test::Harness files to be executed recursively by the prove.

 Let's have 3 swat stories: